 This specialty museum is a great trip in the making.
 You can only visit this historic location through tours.
 It’s like walking through history.
 Every section of the small museum is set up like home used to be, with every section dedicated to the different ethnic groups.

 The dining room is in a polish theme, ad the kitchen has a tribute to the area’s Hispanic community.
 You can wander around the rooms, and really great to see everything without any roped-off areas.
 Admission varies, and calling to make reservations will ensure there are tours available.

 - Address: 707 W Lincoln Ave, Milwaukee, WI

 Milwaukee Fire Museum

 The Fire Museum is perfect if you have a little firefighter in your home.
-They are open every Saturday, April through Sunday from 1 AM through 3 PM (That’s right!
-Middle of the night field trip anyone?).
-What great is that the trip is completely free of admission.
-They do appreciate donations though.
+What is great is that the trip is completely free of admission.
+They do appreciate donations, though.

 The firefighters are great when you visit.
 They tell wonderful stories and are great for kids.
 Everything is displayed well.
-The events are the Fire Museum host family events like antique fire truck shows.
-They welcome photographs which are a fun benefit that many museums don’t allow.
+The events are the Fire Museum hosts family events like antique fire truck shows.
+They welcome photographs which is a fun benefit that many museums don’t allow.